eilgin/mupdf.js/README.md

 # MuPDF.js

+## /!\ This is a fork of the original project to build a CommonJS-compliant library /!\

 Welcome to official MuPDF.js library from [Artifex](https://artifex.com) - the maintainers of MuPDF.

 This is a build of [MuPDF](https://mupdf.com) for **JavaScript** and **TypeScript**,